parse-community/docs/_includes/graphql/getting-started.md

 ## Adding Custom Schema

 The Parse GraphQL API supports the use of custom user-defined schema.
 You can write your own types, queries, and mutations, which will be merged with the ones that are automatically generated.
-The new types are resolved via [Cloud Code](#cloud-code-resolvers) functions.
+Your custom schema is resolved via [Cloud Code](#cloud-code-resolvers) functions.

-Add a utility for parsing GraphQL queries as a required dependency:
+First, add a utility for parsing GraphQL queries as a required dependency:

 ```sh
 $ npm install graphql-tag --save